soutar/hyperterm-summon/README.md

 # hyperterm-summon

 Summon your Hyperterm windows with a system-wide hotkey.
 In a multi-window situation, hyperterm-summon will remember which window was active last and restore focus to it.
+If HyperTerm is already active when the hotkey is pressed, your terminal windows will be hidden and (on Mac OS only) your previously-active application will regain focus.

 ## Install